Neil Christopher Prakash: Capture

 In May 2017, Prime Minister Malcolm Turnbull announced that Prakash was expected to be extradited from Turkey in months to stand trial in Australia.

 In December 2018, Prakash was waiting on trial in Turkey on terrorism charges.

 Conviction

 On 16 March 2019, Prakash was convicted in a Turkish court of membership in a terrorist organisation and sentenced to seven and a half years in prison.

 In early December 2022, he was extradited back to Darwin.
-He was then extradited to Melbourne and charged in Melbourne Magistrates' Court with terrorism-related offences.
-Prakash was due to reappear in court in late February 2023.
+He was then extradited to Melbourne and charged in Melbourne Magistrates' Court with six terrorism-related offences.
+He was charged with engaging in hostile activity in a foreign state, being a member of a terrorist organisation, and entering or remaining in a declared area.
+As of June 2025, he is still awaiting trial.